 Ranging in price from just a few sawbucks to thousands of dollars, cooling vests/systems can help those with multiple sclerosis maintain cooler core temperatures and lessen the severity of symptoms often caused by heat.
-Personally my eyes go wacky and spasticity becomes an issue, but for others, fatigue, cognitive issues, and a host of other symptoms can be backbreaking.
+Personally my eyes go wacky, leg weakness and spasticity becomes an issue, but for others, fatigue, cognitive issues, and a host of other symptoms can be backbreaking.

 Picking the Right Cooling Vest So how do you pick the right vest?
 What’s the best vest for the dollar?
 Will the dang thing even work?
 Good questions, all.
 Every MSer will have different needs, and not everyone will gain the same benefit.
 There are no guarantees.
 Indeed one vest may have limited effect while another could be a godsend.
 We at ActiveMSers want to help you make the best, most educated decision possible.

 Cooling technology first needs to be broken down into two types: active and passive.
 Active cooling vests and cooling systems require some form of power (electricity or battery) to operate.
-They continually provide maximum cooling--many lower the body’s core temperature--and are usually used in the home although they are portable and can be used in the car, the office, etc. These are the most expensive systems and generally start around $350 and can easily run into the four figures.
+They continually provide maximum cooling--many lower the body’s core temperature--and are usually used in the home although they are portable and can be used in the car, the office, etc. These tend to be more expensive systems and generally start around $150 and can run into the four figures.

 Passive vests have no working components and are easily portable.
 Use them basically anywhere your body can go, whether it be on a jog, to the zoo, or to a ballgame.
-But their cooling power is short-term (30 minutes to 3 hours) and begins to decline as soon as you put the vest on.
-While they have limited effectiveness in lowering the core body temperature, passive vests do provide a degree of heat relief helping to abate symptoms brought on by MS. These are the most affordable types of vests, and range in price from $30-$300).
+But their cooling power is short-term (30 minutes to 4 hours).
+While they have limited effectiveness in lowering the core body temperature, passive vests do provide a degree of heat relief helping to abate symptoms brought on by MS. These are the most affordable types of vests, and range in price from $30-$500).

 Members of ActiveMSers can save up to 20% on select cooling vests with reserved coupon codes.
 To get your discount, join today by signing upfor our newsletter.
 NOTE: ActiveMSers has negotiated these discounts and has no other affiliation with these companies and receives no compensation or commission of any kind.
 Some vests were donated for testing purposes.